frameworklabs/SynchrosphereDemo/README.md

 #### IO - Concurrent Trails

-Now, instead of chosing the color only at the start, this demo shows how it can be changed while the led is blinking.
+Now, instead of choosing the color only at the start, this demo shows how it can be changed while the led is blinking.

 As running the blink activity is blocking the current thread (or current trail as we say), we need a construct which allows to open a concurrent trail where the color selection can happen.
 This construct is called `cobegin`: